ECTO-1A/ANTSDR-U220-UHD-MAC/README.md

 ## 4. Install FPGA Firmware for U220

 The stock UHD images package includes the default B200/B210 images.
 For U220 to function as a B210,you must replace the FPGA binary.

+UPDATE: These files can also be found in this repo and are already renamed and ready to be moved into the `/usr/local/share/uhd/images/` folder.
+If you go this route, skip to step 4.

 1. Go to the [AntSDR UHD Releases page](https://github.com/MicroPhase/antsdr_uhd/releases).